nmahendrann/cse15l-lab-reports/lab3.md

 ```

 * This command option prints the specific string in the input, and not the whole line.
 This is useful for counting the amount of times a word was used in order to have a variation in diction or check fro redundancy.

+* The commands were found in https://wizardzines.com/comics/grep/
+* The functions of the code were discovered through chatGPT, and then experimented with in VSCode